 Waterford is a tiny town located in the state of Ohio.
 With a population of 384 people and just one neighborhood, Waterford is the 717th largest community in Ohio.
 Much of the housing stock in Waterford was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Waterford, you'll notice that it is more blue-collar than most other communities in America.
-36.28% of Waterford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Waterford is a blue-collar town, with 36.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Waterford is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Waterford who work in computer science and math (22.12%), teaching (9.73%), and community and social services (9.73%).

 Also of interest is that Waterford has more people living here who work in computers and math than 95% of the places in the US.